 4. So how do you prevent professional burnout?

 O’Meara: Create a pause mindset.
 You don’t have to take a week of vacation, although that’s a great idea.
-Instead, take Sunday afternoons off.
+Instead, consider taking a workcation or Sunday afternoons off, at the bare minimum.
 Or, if you’re uncomfortable not working for an entire day, then respond during a specific time, say 2 p.m. to 4 p.m.

 5. What are some examples of a pause that small business owners can take?

 O’Meara: Entrepreneurs can try a belly breath pause…literally taking your hand and putting it on your diaphragm and taking one breath.
 That’s 10 seconds of your time.
 Or, you can use an hour, go outside and enjoy a walk around the block.
 It’s a good time to check-in with your family.
 The idea is to intentionally create little moments in your day that fuel you for the rest of the day.

 6. Are there specific signs that entrepreneurs can look for to identify business owner burnout?

 O’Meara: Yes, here are five signs that are applicable:

 - You used to love what you do and now you loathe it

 - Your partner or even employees are saying it’s not working out

 - You are experiencing a severe challenge or adversity